 2. Reaction Vessel (RV) Size

 The reaction vessel size determines the maximum synthesis scale that a peptide synthesizer is capable of performing, and synthesis scale determines the amount of peptide material that can be produced per synthesis batch.
 Most peptide synthesizers consider the solvent, reagent, and amino acid consumption based on the reaction vessel size to ensure adequate unattended automation; as users would not want a reaction vessel sized on a synthesizer that requires solvent addition every 30 minutes.

 Dependent on what quantities (mg to grams) a user requires at their phase of research, determines the size of reaction vessel.
 The amount of peptide that can be produced in any given reaction vessel can depend on many factors including resin substitution, chemistry, number of amino acid additions, and expected growth.
-But to provide a rough idea, a 15ml reaction vessel can be used to produce anywhere from 50mg to 500mg dependent on these many factors.
-For a 20-mer peptide, using 0.6 mmol/gram substitution resin, a 0.3mmol synthesis can be performed with a 15ml reaction vessel producing approximately 500mg of crude peptide.
-Upon purification, dependent on purity requirements, 500mg of crude peptide can generally easily translate to 150mg of pure peptide.
+Some manufacturers only talk about synthesis scale based on mmol, but it’s difficult to compare when there are so many factors that determine mmol outside of reaction vessel size.
+To provide a rough idea, a 15ml reaction vessel can be used to produce anywhere from 50mg to 500mg dependent on these many factors.
+For a 20-mer peptide, using 0.4 mmol/gram substitution resin, a 0.1mmol synthesis can be performed with a 15ml reaction vessel producing ~300mg of crude peptide.
+Upon purification, dependent on purity requirements, this crude peptide can generally yield ~100mg of pure peptide.